Virtual Try-On for Jewelry: How AI Helps Customers Visualize Products

 The Returns Crisis Driving Jewelry Retailers to AI

-Online jewelry purchases carry return rates between 15% and 30%, according to industry data from the National Jewelry Exchange — far higher than most e-commerce categories.
+Online jewelry purchases carry measurable operating signal and measurable, according to industry data from the National Jewelry Exchange — far higher than most e-commerce categories.
 The root cause isn't quality or price; it's visualization failure.
 Customers cannot gauge how a necklace will rest against their collarbone, whether an earring suits their face shape, or how a ring looks alongside their existing pieces.
 This gap between digital browsing and physical experience costs retailers in shipping, restocking, and lost customer trust.
 Major players like brand platform solutions now address this with virtual try-on capabilities that let shoppers preview pieces in real time, dramatically reducing purchase hesitation and subsequent returns.

 What Virtual Try-On Technology Actually Does